Are you thinking of living in Portsmouth?

 Improved transport links and the mass appeal of seaside holidays saw Portsmouth Southsea garner huge popularity.

-Portsmouth tourism is still centred around the Southsea area to this day.
+Tourism in the city is still centred around the Southsea area to this day.

 Portsmouth is home to a diverse housing market.